lihop/godot-xterm/README.md

 [![Demo video thumbnail](https://img.youtube.com/vi/_Tt4eQEBybo/0.jpg)](https://www.youtube.com/watch?v=_Tt4eQEBybo)

+## Usage

+### Asciicast (.cast) file importer
+[Asciinema](https://asciinema.org) recordings saved with the `.cast` extension will be automatically imported as animations.
+They can then be added to AnimationPlayer which is a child of the Terminal node.
+Playing the animation will play the terminal session recording in the parent Terminal.

+For an example, see the scene in [/examples/asciicast](/examples/asciicast).

 ## License

 If you contribute code to this project, you are implicitly allowing your code to be distributed under the MIT license.